The California Institute for Regenerative Medicines Human iPSC Initiative

 The California Institute for Regenerative Medicine and the Human iPSC Initiative

-RFA 12-02, Tissue Collection: CIRM committed $4 million to fund the activities associated with donor screening and recruitment, consent and sample collection.
-Applicants were required to work at California-based organisations and the proposed diseases needed to demonstrate multigenic inheritance and be prevalent (ie, >200,000 affected individuals in the US)9.
 Parkinson’s disease, Huntington’s disease and Amyotrophic Lateral Sclerosis (ALS) were excluded due to the fact that CIRM and the National Institute of Neurological Disorders and Stroke had already collaborated to generate iPSC lines from patients with those conditions.
-Following a rigorous review process, seven investigators studying 11 diseases were selected as Tissue Collectors10 and received two-year grants to collect donor samples along with associated relevant demographic and medical data (see Table 1).
+Following a rigorous review process, seven investigators studying 11 diseases were selected as Tissue Collectors (10) and received two-year grants to collect donor samples along with associated relevant demographic and medical data (see Table 1).

-RFA 12-03, Derivation: In order to reduce potential variability in the performance of the iPSC lines due to differences in reprogramming methodology and validation assays, CIRM announced that it would select a single entity to derive all of the lines for this initiative11.
+In order to reduce potential variability in the performance of the iPSC lines due to differences in reprogramming methodology and validation assays, CIRM announced that it would select a single entity to derive all of the lines for this initiative (11).
 The Derivation lab would receive $16 million over three years and be required to deposit into the Repository three clones per donor, resulting in a total of 9,000 iPSC lines deposited at the end of the project period.
 The Deriver also had to perform the work in California, even if they were not currently located there.
-Ultimately Cellular Dynamics International (Madison, WI) was chosen as the deriving entity12.
+Ultimately Cellular Dynamics International (Madison, WI) was chosen as the deriving entity (12).

-RFA 12-04, Repository: One of CIRM’s goals was to make these iPSC lines available globally.
-Therefore, applicants for the Repository13 award ($10 million) were required to have managed a cell banking business for at least one year prior to applying and to agree to establish the CIRM Repository in California.
-After review, the Coriell Institute for Medical Research (Camden, NJ) received a four-year grant to establish and manage the Repository14.
+One of CIRM’s goals was to make these iPSC lines available globally.
+Therefore, applicants for the Repository (13) award ($10 million) were required to have managed a cell banking business for at least one year prior to applying and to agree to establish the CIRM Repository in California.
+After review, the Coriell Institute for Medical Research (Camden, NJ) received a four-year grant to establish and manage the Repository (14).

 Unlike most CIRM grants, which are awarded to individuals and are usually independent of other awards, the Human iPSC Initiative required close co-ordination between the Tissue Collectors, the Deriver and the Repository.
 Despite the fact that CIRM’s board approved the awards outlined in Table 1 in March of 2013, finalisation of the grant contracts for these awards required nearly nine months.
 Multiple challenges needed to be resolved before the project could commence.